Triggers API

 - Return immediately with a runId in the response header

-- Run the automation asynchronously in the background
+- Run the workflow asynchronously in the background

 - Don’t return results directly via the API call

-- Are best for long-running automations or when immediate response isn’t required
+- Are best for long-running workflows or when immediate response isn’t required

 Synchronous (Wait for Result)